Let’s Have a Kiki: Kiki Coffee

 The scone is rich and moist, crumbling into big buttery pieces perfectly punctuated by the cloying (in a good way!) sweetness of the strawberry jam and the rounded creaminess of the cream.
 But at the same time, it’s not heavy at all, remaining light and airy while still being sturdy enough to support the jam and cream.
 It’s an honest scone, a real, actually properly made scone!
 And it goes so well with coffee.
 My friends, Kiki has cracked the code.

-Perfect for relaxing on a lazy afternoon, or even an afternoon on-the-go (fear not, you can get your coffee to-go), Kiki might be hard to find, but if I can find it, I guarantee so can you.
+Perfect for relaxing on a lazy afternoon, or even an afternoon on-the-go (fear not, you can get your coffee to-go), Kiki might be hard to find, but if I can find it, I guarantee so can you, also I use other things for relaxation like CBD pre rolls that also help me with this a lot.
 And you should.
 They’ve also got this wicked looking an-butter toast (thick-cut toast with anko and butter) that I’ve got to check out… maybe I’ll see you then.
 Follow Kiki on Instagram wherever fine apps are sold.

 Opening hours: 11:00-19:00